-Robert N. Emde, MD, is Professor of Psychiatry, Emeritus, at the University of Colorado School of Medicine, and a Consultant for the Centers for American Indian Alaska Native Health at the Colorado School of Public Health.
-Dr. Emde is a Board Member of ZERO TO THREE.
+Robert N. Emde, MD, was Professor of Psychiatry, Emeritus, at the University of Colorado School of Medicine, and a Consultant for the Centers for American Indian Alaska Native Health at the Colorado School of Public Health.
+Dr. Emde was a former Board Member of ZERO TO THREE.

 Contributions to the Field

-Dr. Emde’s expertise includes early socio-emotional development, infant mental health, developmental psychiatry, early preventive interventions and mentoring of clinical researchers.
-In addition to ZERO TO THREE, he has held leadership positions in multiple scientific and clinical organizations, including the Society for Research in Child Development, the Association for the Psychophysiological Study of Sleep, and the World Association of Infant Psychiatry and Allied Disciplines.
-Students from his lab have achieved major research and clinical professorships and over the years he has led continuing international mentoring groups for young investigators.
-His mentoring and training activities are aspects of his career of which he is most proud.
+Dr. Emde’s expertise included early socio-emotional development, infant mental health, developmental psychiatry, early preventive interventions and mentoring of clinical researchers.
+In addition to ZERO TO THREE, he held leadership positions in multiple scientific and clinical organizations, including the Society for Research in Child Development, the Association for the Psychophysiological Study of Sleep, and the World Association of Infant Psychiatry and Allied Disciplines.
+Students from his lab have achieved major research and clinical professorships and over the years he led continuing international mentoring groups for young investigators.
+His mentoring and training activities were aspects of his career of which he was most proud.